7/24/2019

 Andrew Markwick

-Senior Vice President Investor Relations and Treasury
+Senior Vice President, Investor Relations and Treasury

 speaker

-Ari Goosby
+Ari Boothby

 Chairman and Chief Executive Officer

-Essentially, it was...
-The awards were 50-50, large pharma, EBITDA.
+Essentially, the awards were 50-50, large pharma, EBP.
+Yes, correct.
+Okay.

 speaker